life-itself/community/content/blog/building-a-business-partnership-as-a-thriving-ecosystem.md

 ---
-title: Building a Business Partnership as A Thriving Ecosystem with Elizabeth Winheld and Myka McLaughlin
+title: "Community Call: Building a Business Partnership as A Thriving Ecosystem with Elizabeth Winheld and Myka McLaughlin"
 created: 2023-11-28
 categories:
   - community-call